 Course: There are two tracks at Cheltenham, the Old Course and the New Course.
 They are both left-handed, testing circuits with the former a mile and a half and the latter half a furlong longer.
 The hurdles tracks are quite different as on the New Course, there are only two hurdles in the final seven furlongs which makes it more a test of stamina.
 At the Festival, the Old Course is used on the first two days with the New Course playing host the final couple of days.

-Feature Meeting: Without doubt the Cheltenham Festival is the highlight of the National Hunt season.
-Four days of championship race after championship race, it’s a racing lovers dream.
-We have tips and detailed analysis for every race at the Festival.
+Feature Meeting: The Cheltenham Festival is undoubtedly the highlight of the National Hunt season.
+With four days packed with championship race after championship race, it’s a racing lover’s dream.
+We provide high-quality Cheltenham tips as well as detailed analysis for every race at the Festival.

-Our Cheltenham Festival tips will start being posted in the weeks and months before Cheltenham, focusing initially on the biggest races with the strongest form lines.
-All our Cheltenham tips will be posted as early as possible, although the nature of horse racing declarations means that some (mainly the handicaps) can only be posted the afternoon or evening before.
+Our Cheltenham Festival tips will be posted in the weeks and months before the Festival, focusing initially on the biggest races with the strongest form lines.
+All our Cheltenham Festival racing tips will be posted as early as possible, although the nature of horse racing declarations means that some (mainly the handicaps) can only be posted the afternoon or evening before.

-We pick our Cheltenham tips as a team; each of our expert tipsters spends hours, if not days, researching every race and watching every race in the lead up to the big event.
-These tips are then discussed in a committee, with the strongest picks for each race being selected as our Cheltenham tips.
+We make our predictions as a team; each of our expert tipsters spends hours, if not days, researching every race and watching every race in the lead up to the big event.
+These tips are then discussed in a committee, with the strongest picks for each race being selected as our official Cheltenham Festival tips.